When it comes to renting vs buying in Toronto, 2021 may be the year to really look at your finances and weigh the pros and cons of renting vs buying.

 SO SHOULD I RENT OR BUY A PROPERTY IN TORONTO?

-Still not sure whether you should rent or buy in Toronto?
+Still not sure which option you should go for: renting vs. buying in Toronto?
 Here are some questions to consider asking yourself:

 Do I want to take a risk?